The procedure – from diagnosis to aftercare

 Diagnosis and decision-making

 X-ray images and CT scans are taken by dentists.
-After gathering the information, the possible treatment options are accessed.
+After gathering the information, the possible treatment options are assessed.
 The advantages and disadvantages of the various solutions are openly discussed so that you are well-informed on every aspect of the procedure before making a decision.

 Sufficient bone: an essential prerequisite.
 Sufficient bone must be present in order for implantation to go ahead.
 There are patients who have insufficient bone and require augmentation, for example if a tooth has been missing for a long time and the jaw has already receded.